Fatty Acids: Anabolism and Catabolism on the MCAT

 In an excess of carbohydrate intake, the build up of acetyl-CoA can be utilized as a precursor to synthesize fatty acids, which takes place in the cytoplasm!

-Acetyl-CoA Transport
+Acetyl-Coa Transport

 Because acetyl-CoA cannot directly enter the cytoplasm from the mitochondria, it first travels to the cytoplasm as citrate, where ATP citrate lyase breaks down citrate back down to acetyl-CoA and oxaloacetate (which returns to the mitochondria).